 Final enforcement of energy codes is the responsibility of code inspectors, an aging and rapidly shrinking professional demographic.
 Understaffed code departments are called upon to do an increasing number of inspections with less and less staff.
 Occasionally, this means that code inspectors don't inspect for compliance with the energy code, prioritizing compliance with fire and life safety codes as they are perceived to have more impact on occupant well-being.
-As the workforce continues to shrink, addressing bandwidth issues is critical to ensure enforcement of the energy code, which also has implications on occupant health and safety.
+As the workforce continues to shrink, addressing bandwidth issues is critical to ensure enforcement of the energy code.